yusufcnr/near-wl/README.md

 `near call $CONTRACT interact --amount 0.1 --accountId <YOUR_ACCOUNT.testnet>`

+If user is already in the whitelist smart contact raises an error.
+'Smart contract panicked: You have already interacted with our smart conract! there is nothing to do now. just wait for future surprises'

 ## Check whether you are whitelisted or not:

 `near call $CONTRACT checkWhitelistStatus --accountId <YOUR_ACCOUNT.testnet>`